When a business grows and develops intensively, the issue of outsourcing software development often comes to the fore.

 Focus on the experience of the company, pay attention to the organization of workflow, read reviews and inquire about ratings.
 Talk to existing clients when possible.

 Choose a company that works in accordance with international safety standards.
 Conclude a non-disclosure agreement (NDA) that is binding on both parties.

 - Check the financial viability of the vendor

 Request and analyze the information about the financial condition of the potential partner.
 Make sure the company is trustworthy.

 Pay attention to SLA and your SRS documentation.
 Make sure documentation and requirements are written clearly and understood well by your vendor.
 Ask your vendor for a project plan and reporting schedule.

 Well-established communication is the key to effective work, and effective work is the key to success.
 Be open to questions and inquiries to solve them quickly, and make sure your vendor follows the same practice.

-Of course working with outsourcing companies consists of many other factors that are not covered in this article.
+Of course, working with outsourcing companies consists of many other factors that are not covered in this article.
 However, following these few simple practices will make your life much easier.
 At the end of the day all you want to get the results you are paying for.
-Pick the outsourcing partner that will satisfy your demands and this might be a beginning of a long-lasting cooperation.
+Pick the outsourcing partner that will satisfy your demands and this might be the beginning of long-lasting cooperation.

 The YSBM Group has devoted over 10 years to software development, so we confidently go through all the steps in working on projects with our